SHI-Labs/Prompt-Free-Diffusion/README.md

 ## Introduction

-**Prompt-Free Diffusion** is a diffusion model that relys on only visual inputs to generate new images, handled by **Semantic Context Encoder (SeeCoder)** by substituting the commonly used CLIP-based text encoder. **SeeCoder** is <span style="background-color: #FFFF00">reusable to most public T2I models as well as adaptive layers</span> like ControlNet, LoRA, T2I_adapter, etc. Just drop in and play!
+**Prompt-Free Diffusion** is a diffusion model that relys on only visual inputs to generate new images, handled by **Semantic Context Encoder (SeeCoder)** by substituting the commonly used CLIP-based text encoder.
+SeeCoder is **reusable to most public T2I models as well as adaptive layers** like ControlNet, LoRA, T2I_adapter, etc. Just drop in and play!

 <p align="center">
   <img src="assets/figures/reusability.png" width="99%">